paawak/spring-boot-demo/dynamic-classes-bytebuddy/actual-classfile-example/README.md

 # About

-Example of creating a class dynamically using ByteBuddy
+Example of creating a class dynamically using ByteBuddy.
+The .classfile is written on to disk.

 # Running in Local